Programme

 Tshwane University of Technology, SA

-Optimization of Blending Ratios of Flours From Marula Seedcake, Mopane or Mealworm for the Production of a Protein-Enriched Bread
+Optimization of Blending Ratios of Flours from Marula Seedcake, Mopane or Mealworm for the Production of a Protein-Enriched Bread

 Abstract Number: 53